Bird Watching Adds to Patio Fun

 Check It Out

-Check out our blog post Start Your Garden With Compost and make sure you get our free compost printable.
+Check out our blog post Why Composting is Important and Our LivingOnThePatio Starter Kit includes a worksheet for instructions on building an outdoor compost pile (heap).
+Get it here.
 And remember, every day is Friday on the patio!
 Kick back with an adult beverage and a snack and watch your garden grow with your own rich compost.

 Please Leave a Comment: Cardboard Composting